Ndriqim-H/treedepth-iterated-local-search/README.md

 -Run the algorithm in of the three modes as described below:

-•	Run a single instance by writing this command: python ils_solver.py --exact_001.gr
+•	Run a single instance (e.g. instance  exact_001.gr) by writing this command: python ils_solver.py --exact_001.gr

 •	Run all private instances by writing this command: python ils_solver.py --private